noise-lab/dns-measurement/README.md

 used.

 The script assumes that your PostgreSQL credentials file is located at data/postgres.ini.
-It also assumes that you measuring the websites listed in data/tranco_combined.txt.
+It also assumes that you are measuring the websites listed in data/tranco_combined.txt.
 If this is not the case, simply modify the script to point to the correct files.
 The first argument to `python3 plots.py` is the location of your credentials file, and the second argument is the location of